POSETTE 2024 is a wrap! 💯 Thanks for joining the fun! Missed it? Watch all 42 talks online 🍿

 Output: n

-Without more work_mem or external data structures like an index PostgreSQL merge-sorts the table between memory and disk and then iterates through the results removing duplicates, much like the classic Unix combination sort | uniq.
+Without more work_mem or external data structures like an index PostgreSQL merge-sorts the table between memory and disk and then iterates through the results removing duplicates, much like the classic Unix combination sort | uniq

-Sorting takes most the query time, especially if we select the string column s rather than the integer column n.
-In both cases the unique filter goes at about the same speed.
+Sorting takes most the query time, especially if we select the string column s

 Thomas Vondra created a custom aggregate for counting distinct values in columns of fixed-width types (additionally the types must have at most 64 bits).
 Without any extra work memory or indices it beats the default sort-based counting.
 To install

-2. Run make install
+make install

-3. In your database: CREATE EXTENSION count_distinct;
+CREATE EXTENSION count_distinct;

 Thomas explains how the aggregate works in this blog post but the short description is that it builds a sorted array of unique elements in memory, compacting as it goes.